elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ### 6.2.
 Further Insights

 To visualize the function calls and get a better understanding for the runtime performance we used the library [Python Call Graph](https://pycallgraph.readthedocs.io/en/master/).
-A cutout of those results are visible in Figure X. Since the programm passes the strings individually to the functions, the amount of function calls is noticably high.
+A cutout of those results are visible in *Figure 3*.
+Since the programm passes the strings individually to the functions, the amount of function calls is noticably high.

 ![](pycallgraph_25.11.png)